amoe/allen-moronuki/allen_moronuki_notes.md

 Return the number of letters that are vowels in a word -- This is easy peasy Pretty clean solution to mkWord' validation.

+Natural numbers are positive and zero only.
+No negatives allowed Naturals are defined recursively.
+Every natural number is the successor of a given number of zeros.
+Isn't this peano arithmetic?

+The conversion is nice and elegant when expressed recursively.  integerToNat, otoh...

+Don't think you can combine a pattern match with a case

+This is a bit interesting, actually...

 # 2019-12-09